adawang1024/College_Rankings/README.md

-This readme file was generated on 2025-06-06 by Yiduo Wang.
+This readme file was updated on 2025-06-06 by Yiduo Wang.

 # Cross-Platform Rankings of U.S. Liberal Arts Colleges: A Unified Dataset (2024)